Red Dead Online: Reception

 Red Dead Online received criticism at launch for its in-game currency rewards for activities, with players complaining they were too low for the cost of goods and upgrades.
 Some players calculated a single gold bar could take an estimated eight hours to earn in the game.
 Rockstar agreed to re-balance the game's economy following complaints.
 Similar complaints emerged about the griefing taking place in the game; Rockstar fixed these issues by making player visibility dependent on their proximity and behavior.
 The Verge reported several users who played as black characters had been targeted by griefers posing as Ku Klux Klan-inspired clans or slave catchers who often called them racial slurs.

-Christian Just of GameStar felt Red Dead Online carried most of the strengths of the single-player, effectively fulfilling his childhood fantasy of cowboy life.
-Matt Martin of VG247 criticized some balancing issues but attributed them to the beta status, overall finding the game more enjoyable than Grand Theft Auto Online from both a technical and gameplay perspective.
+GameStars Christian Just felt Red Dead Online carried most of the strengths of the single-player, effectively fulfilling his childhood fantasy of cowboy life.
+VG247s Matt Martin criticized some balancing issues but attributed them to the beta status, overall finding the game more enjoyable than Grand Theft Auto Online from both a technical and gameplay perspective.
 The Verges Andrew Webster found Red Dead Onlines battle royale mode more tense than games like Fortnite due to the smaller player count and slower playstyle.
-Official Xbox Magazine (OXM) named King of the Castle the best game mode.
-Kotakus Heather Alexandra wrote Red Dead Online was "gamier" than its single-player counterpart, specifically in seeing the realistic towns transformed into deathmatch levels.
-IGNs Luke Reilly praised the game's co-operative story missions but noted the player versus player modes often have a skill imbalance.
-John Saavedra of Den of Geek criticized the simplicity of the story missions and wrote the free roam missions are a better way to "break up the monotony" of traversing the world.
+Official Xbox Magazine (OXM named King of the Castle the best game mode.
+Kotakus Heather Alexandra considered Red Dead Online "gamier" than its single-player counterpart, specifically in seeing the realistic towns transformed into deathmatch levels.
+IGNs Luke Reilly praised the co-operative story missions but noted the player versus player modes often had a skill imbalance.
+Den of Geeks John Saavedra criticized the simplistic story missions and found the free roam missions a better way to "break up the monotony" of traversing the world.

-Red Dead Online was nominated for Best Multiplayer Game at the 2019 Golden Joystick Awards.
 Rockstar's parent company Take-Two Interactive reported the game hit peak players in December 2019 following the release of the Moonshiners update; this was surpassed in December 2020, which saw more new and returning players since the game's beta launch.
+From June 2024 to March 2026, according to leaked internal data, Red Dead Online generated an average weekly revenue of (with a low of $316,112 and high of $868,069), equating around $26.4 million per year; of its 969 thousand active weekly players (between 704 thousand and 1.29 million), around 15 thousand were paid users.
+Journalists and players noted these figures were significantly higher than several competitor games but justified Rockstar's abandonment of Red Dead Online in favor of Grand Theft Auto Online, which was more than ten times more successful (approximately 9.9 million players and $9.5 million per week).
+Take-Two's chief executive officer, Strauss Zelnick, rejected the idea that Red Dead Online was a "missed opportunity", citing its ongoing success, and felt such a suggestion was only made in comparison to Grand Theft Auto Online.